-Successful applicants will receive a letter of acceptance that includes the name and details of the course they have applied and the details of the course fees.
-It will also have an attached document that includes all the terms and conditions of enrolment at ECA Graduate Institute, including the refund policy.
+Successful applicants will receive a letter of acceptance that includes the name and details of the course they have applied for, and the details of the course fees.
+It will also have an attached document that includes all the terms and conditions of enrolment at ECA College of Health Sciences, including the refund policy.
 Please read carefully before you sign this document.
-The letter of acceptance should be signed by the student and returned to College of Health Sciences with the payment receipt.
+The letter of acceptance should be signed by the student and returned to ECA College of Health Sciences with the payment receipt.